giunio-prc/bakerpy/templates/conda/{{ cookiecutter.project_slug }}/README.md

 pre-commit run
 ```

-Each time you commit hooks will automatically run.
+Each time you commit, hooks will automatically run.
-If any of hooks fail, the commit won't be added.
+If any of the hooks fail, the commit won't be added.
-However, only exceptionally, you can bybass the pre-commit hooks
+However, in exceptional cases, you can bypass the pre-commit hooks
-with the option `--no-verify` to the commit command as:
+with the option `--no-verify` in the commit command as follows:

 ```bash
 git commit --no-verify -m "commit message"